masato1122/Examples_QE/README.md

 # Examples_QE

-These example jobs for QuantumEspresso can be found in a [GitHub repository](https://github.com/masato1122/Examples_QE).
+Example jobs for QuantumEspresso can be found in a [GitHub repository](https://github.com/masato1122/Examples_QE).

 Examples in the above repository were created mainly for those who want to learn first-principles calculations.
 Basic calculations such as DOS and band structure can be practiced.